-“Disequilibrium of accumulated histamine and the capacity for histamine degradation.”
+According to the American Journal of Clinical Nutrition, histamine intolerance is, “Disequilibrium of accumulated histamine and the capacity for histamine degradation.”
+(1)

 Basically, what this says is we’re not necessarily growing more and more sensitive to histamine, we just have too much of it in our bodies.
 There are many reasons why histamine is building up in our bodies, the most common being that the molecule does not properly break down and degrade normally.

 While most people probably association histamine with allergic reactions, histamine is actually an important element that performs these three essential functions: (2)

 - An inflammatory reaction mechanism dilating blood vessels to enable white cells to reach and neutralize invaders.

 - A factor of stomach acid helping to digest food.